-Here, we'll cover what this damage—also known as "pitting"—exactly is and how to prevent it from affecting your pans in the future.
+Here, we'll cover what this damageโalso known as "pitting"โexactly is and how to prevent it from affecting your pans in the future.

 What Is Pitting, Anyway?

+"Pitting" refers to damage sustained to the surface of a stainless steel pan caused by chlorine and chloride found in salt.

 Stainless steel cookware is covered by a layer of chromium oxide, which prevents the metal from rusting.
-"Pitting" refers to damage sustained to the surface caused by chlorine and chloride found in salt.

-When these elements come into contact with your cookware, it causes the protective layer of chromium oxide to begin to break down.
+When elements like chlorine and chloride come into contact with your cookware, it causes the protective layer of chromium oxide to begin to break down.
 Pitting will usually appear as small, dull-looking dots, and once it begins, it can spread around the surface of your cookware.

 How to Prevent Pitting